 Pentax 67 extension tubes offline calculator

-Finally, I’ve decided to make a spreadsheet calculator for Microsoft Excel, LibreOffice Calc or similar program.
+Finally, I’ve decided to make a spreadsheet calculator for Microsoft Excel, LibreOffice Calc, or a similar program.
 Follow this link to download it.
 Thanks to the reader who requested this option.

 Extension tubes mathematics